 One of VoIP’s many benefits is its ability to integrate with other applications.
 Look for a service provider that integrates with the software you use frequently (Dropbox, Google Drive, etc.).
 The right integrations can simplify processes and increase employee efficiency.

 Anything connected to the internet has the potential to be hacked.
 You cannot afford to have your communication system compromised by hackers.
 Look for services that provide end-to-end encryption, encryption of data at rest, and advanced authentication options.
 Have in-depth security discussions with service providers and your IT team to make sure everyone understands which party is responsible for the security of what data.

 VoIP also eliminates the need for physical phones.
-Of course you can still use VoIP desk phones if you prefer, or even purchase adapters to make your phones into VoIP compatible.
+Of course you can still use a VoIP desk phone if you prefer, or even purchase an adapter to make your phone VoIP compatible.
 However, you also have the ability to turn computers, smartphones, and other devices into softphones for your company.
 This is especially nice for businesses that employ remote workers.
 It saves the added expense of sending a physical phone to each employee.

 Keep in mind that using softphones can pose potential security risks.
 Your IT department should establish a process for confirming security measures and allowing access to your system for all softphone users.

 When researching VoIP providers, do not overlook their customer support options.
 Some providers have robust 24/7 support for no extra charge, while others offer limited options or charge by the hour.
 If your IT department is capable of handling all VoIP related issues, your provider’s customer support options are less of an issue.
 However, if you’re working with a bare-bones IT staff or outsourcing your IT support, you cannot afford to overlook customer support options.

 You don’t want to be changing VoIP providers every year.
 Be sure to look at your business’s growth projections to make sure the provider you choose can grow with your business.